Make the most of your scholarship application

 Our scholarship application process is simple but can take some time to complete.
 That’s because we ask for a range of information, so we can consider you for multiple scholarships from just the one application.

-You’ll find our online application easier to work through if you know what you need to provide before you begin.
-Please read the below information carefully and use it as reference as you complete your application.
+You’ll also find our online application easier to work through if you know what you need to provide before you begin, which is why we've created the below checklist.
+It's full of useful info to help you think about what to include in your application.
+You can also use the checklist as a reference as you complete your application.